nandini2400/SUPERSTORE-/README.md

 **Introduction**

-Your code is a well-structured data processing pipeline that ingests, transforms, and aggregates data from a CSV file stored in Google Cloud Storage (GCS) into Google BigQuery.
+This code is a well-structured data processing pipeline that ingests, transforms, and aggregates data from a CSV file stored in Google Cloud Storage (GCS) into Google BigQuery.
 It follows the Bronze-Silver-Gold architecture, which is a common pattern in data engineering for managing data quality and transformation.
 Below is a detailed explanation of the code and suggestions for improvement.

 **Code Overview**
 process_dataset Function: